Skip to content

 Author: Jamielyn Nye

-This easy baked ziti is a comforting, crowd-pleasing Italian-American dish made with ziti pasta, marinara, cheese and beef then baked until bubbly.
+This easy baked ziti recipe is a classic Italian-American dish made with ziti pasta, marinara, cheese and beef then baked until bubbly.
+It's a simple and satisfying!

 Prep Time: 20 minutes